Afshin-A/Obsidian/CS/Cores vs Threads.md

 A **critical section** the part of code that contains resources shared by multiple threads.
 This is of special interest to us because we need to take special measures to ensure the typical multithreading issue like race conditions, deadlocks, etc..

-Implementing true atomicity is not so simple we could implement it ourselves for reliable, high-performance concurrency.
-Instead, we have to rely on classes provided by the runtime, such as the `Interlocked` class in C#.
+Implementing true atomicity is not so simple that we could implement it ourselves for reliable, high-performance concurrency.
+Instead, we have to rely on tools provided by the runtime environment, such as the `Interlocked` class in C#.
 They make use of low level OS kernel and hardware instructions to make this possible.

-Something like the following is not thread safe because not even variable checking is atomic.
+Something like the following is not thread safe because *not even variable checking is atomic*.
 ```csharp
 bool isLocked = false;
 if (!isLocked) // Thread A checks the condition